 Cut the cabbage into wedges by cutting it in half, then flip each half, flat side down, in half, then those quarters (flat side down) in half again.
 (If you are only using half of a head like the recipe indicates, you can put a whole half of cabbage aside for another use.)
 Now you should have your cabbage in quarters.

 Take each quarter or wedge and set it on a flat side.
 Run the knife at a slight angle to remove the hard core of each wedge.
 Then, chop the cabbage into the size you desire.
 I keep mine in a little bit bigger pieces but you can cut it into smaller ribbons or whatever size you like.
 Proceed to cook with the sausage from there.

-Andouille sausage is the kind you’ll find in a lot of Cajun dishes (like jambalaya or gumbo).
+Andouille sausage is the kind you’ll find in a lot of Cajun dishes, like jambalaya or gumbo.
+(I have a Shrimp and Sausage Gumbo recipe that I just love!)
 It’s typically made of pork but you can also find it in beef and pork varieties and even made from ground chicken.
 It has a smoky flavor and a little bit of a spicy kick.

 Kielbasa sausage is Polish in origin and, in fact, “kielbasa” is the Polish word for sausage.
 It is garlicky and smoky in flavor, but isn’t particularly hot or spicy.
 So if you want a milder taste to your pork sausage and cabbage skillet dish, you’ll want to choose kielbasa over andouille.

 It all boils down to personal preference.
 I like mine a little spicier but not everyone has my wacky taste buds so eat what you like!

 I like to serve my sausage and cabbage either plain or sometimes I’ll serve it over plain white rice.

 This will also be good over brown rice if you’re looking for a bit of extra nutrition.

 If you want to go full-on low-carb, serve this over cauliflower rice.
 It’s pretty good!